|

 A bifana is a traditional Portuguese sandwich consisting of a soft bread roll filled with thin slices of marinated pork and plenty of mustard and piri-piri sauce.
 No one is quite sure of the origins of the dish, but today the sandwich is one of the most popular fast foods in Portugal.

-The bifana is made slightly differently in cafes and restaurants across the country, and there are even some regional variations.
 In a traditional bifana, the pork is marinated and cooked in white wine, vinegar, garlic, paprika, and salt.
 While in the Porto-style bifana, beer and Port wine are added to the mix for a more tangy taste.

 So where should you try a bifana in Porto?
 This is where the benefits of connecting with a local on a walking tour come in!
 Our tour guide highly recommended that we visit Conga